mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 There must be a person who tries to establish a peaceful world, always.
 But when you see the world, it’s pretty difficult for us to see a beautiful aspect of the human world.
 At that time, [we see] lots of chaos.
 We are disappointed.

-But, according to [Diamond Sutra](glossary#diamond-sutra), [Subhuti](glossary#subhuti), one of [Buddha](glossary#buddha)’s ten major disciplines, asks him, “How do we teach the Buddha’s teaching, which seems to be complicated – particularly in the confused world?”
+According to the [Diamond Sutra](glossary#diamond-sutra), [Subhuti](glossary#subhuti), one of [Buddha](glossary#buddha)’s ten major disciplines, asks him, “How do we teach the Buddha’s teaching, which seems to be complicated – particularly in the confused world?”
 Buddha says, “There must be even one person who tries to teach Buddha’s teaching under all circumstances.”

 That is Buddha’s answer.
 So, you shouldn’t be disappointed with this world, even though there seems to be nothing to help your life.
 Still there is a person who helps you, teaching Buddha’s teaching.
 So Buddha says, “Don’t think that; don’t be disappointed.
 There is always some person who teaches Buddha’s teaching.”